Composite SLO essentials

 Delayed dataβ

-1mβ1h. - Set it to greater or equal to the longest query delay among component SLOs.
+- Set a value between 1m and 24h that is greater than or equal to the longest query delay among the component SLOs.

 - SLOs with sparse metrics.